How to leave Idaho residency?

 1) Ongoing tax responsibilities

-- File non-resident tax returns: If you continue to earn income from sources within Idaho, such as rental properties or businesses, you’ll need to file non-resident tax returns.
-This ensures that Idaho only taxes the income you earned within the state, not the income from your new home state.
+- File non-resident tax returns: If you continue to earn income from sources within Idaho, such as rental properties or businesses, you’ll typically file nonresident Idaho tax returns.
+Filing as a nonresident generally means Idaho taxes only your Idaho-sourced income, while income from your new home state is taxed under that state’s rules.
+Because sourcing can be complex, especially for remote work or business income, it’s wise to get professional advice.

 - Tax on Idaho-sourced income: Even though you are no longer a resident, Idaho still has the right to tax income generated within the state.
 This could include wages earned in Idaho, rental income, or profits from Idaho-based businesses.